walmartlabs/concord-website/docs/plugins-v2/gremlin.md

 - When `endPointType` is `hosts`
     - `targetType`: Type of clients that should be targeted by the attack.
 Allowed values are `Random` and `Exact`.
 Default is set to `Exact`
     - `targetList`: Required - when `targetType` is `Exact`.
-Input is a list eg.
+Input is a list e.g.
 `["client1", "client2"]`
     - `targetTags`: Required - when `targetType` is `Random`.
-Input is a `key/value` pair eg. `{ "myTagKey": "myTagValue" }`.
+Input is a `key/value` pair e.g. `{ "myTagKey": "myTagValue" }`.
 More information about client tags can be found in the documentation for [advanced gremlin configuration](https://www.gremlin.com/docs/infrastructure-layer/advanced-configuration/)
 - When `endPointType` is `containers`
     - `targetType`: Type of clients that should be targeted by the attack.
 Allowed values are `Random` and `Exact`.
 Default is set to `Exact`
     - `containerIds`: Required - when `targetType` is `Exact`.
-Input is a list eg.
+Input is a list e.g.
 `["containerId1", "containerId2"]`
     - `containerLabels`: Required - when `targetType` is `Random`.
-Input is a `key/value` pair eg. `{ "myContainerLabelKey": "myContainerLabelValue" }`.
+Input is a `key/value` pair e.g. `{ "myContainerLabelKey": "myContainerLabelValue" }`.
-    - `containerCount`: Interger value - Number of docker containers that you want to attack that have a specific label.
+    - `containerCount`: Integer value - Number of docker containers that you want to attack that have a specific label.
 Can be used when `containerLabels` parameter is set.
 Defaults to `1`.

 <a name="cpu"/>